Petit Bateau: Becoming international

 In 2015 Petit Bateau launched an advertising campaign based on the quality aspect of its products and the spontaneity of childhood.
 The Mini Factory commercial marked the international turning point of Petit Bateau.
 Created by BETC and directed by Patrick Daughters, it staged children in a secret factory that follows a fanciful production process, as if taken from a child's imagination.
 This film unveiled a complex process of fabrication and stress tests.
 In March 2016 the brand launched a printed campaign with the slogan " For serious kids " in English, which was a series of brightly colourful compositions.
 This campaign showed children dressing up in not very scary cardboard masks and taking over the city to live fantastic adventures.

 In 2017 Petit Bateau released a new advertising film directed by Luis Cervero.
 The spectator followed the day of a Petit Bateau Breton stripe sweatshirt subjected to the test of children.
 In this advertisement, the sweatshirt accompanies the daily life of children.
 The commercial retains the spirit of the brand through a sequence of 72 shots in one minute, punctuated by the title line of Plastic Bertrand's Ça plane pour moi.
 A follower of popular melodies since its creation, its own name being inspired by the famous nursery rhyme “Maman les p'tits bateaux” (“Mummy do the little boats that go on the water have legs?”), the brand strengthened its musical identity in 2017 by reusing Jacques Dutronc's song released in 1978.

 Collaborations

 Guest designers

 Petit Bateau collaborates with many fashion brands.
 Guillaume Henry of Carven House, Tsumori Chisato, Didier Ludot, Cédric Charlier, Christian Lacroix, Maison Kitsuné, Jean-Charles de Castelbajac and Inès de la Fressange have created capsule collections, revisiting classic pieces in their own way.
 Sometimes, it is Petit Bateau which revisits the iconic pieces of other brands, as in its collaboration with K-way.

 Guest illustrators

-Beyond the world of fashion, Petit Bateau establishes partnerships with illustrators from various horizons, from contemporary children's literature to the alternative culture of the 1980s.
-Thus, the house of Deyrolle, Keith Haring, Hervé Tullet or the emblematic authors of L'École des loisirs (Claude Ponti, Tomi Ungerer, Mario Ramos, Dorothée de Monfreid and Iris Moüy) have each in their turn stamped their style on T-shirts, panties and bodysuits.
+Petit Bateau has collaborated with illustrators and artists from children's publishing and contemporary culture.
+Collaborators have included Deyrolle, Keith Haring, Hervé Tullet and authors associate with L'École des loisirs, including Claude Ponti, Tomi Ungerer, Mario Ramos, Dorothée de Monfreid and Iris Moüy.
+Their work has appeared on garments such as T-shirts, underwear and bodysuits.